dotRP/dotRP_Docs/prhi.md

 #### Prometheus Defence Systems – Formally Xerxes Dynamics

 PDS Provides proof of concept defence systems for vehicles and structures, for the purpose of evaluating and demonstrating.
-To then be passed on to HARM for mass manufacture if required.
+To then be passed on to PRAR for mass manufacture if required.
 Current Project; PDSFLR, A System that can be added onto most vehicles to offer some protection against guided missile attacks

 #### Prometheus Aerospace, Land & Sea Systems – Formally SLDS , SASP, SASE, SHSS